 Technology for Livings’ Simon Cox Student Design Competition is an annual showcase of creative and assistive technology design solutions that facilitate greater independence in the home for people living with physical disabilities.
-The competition celebrates innovation and impacts lives by creating practical solutions to the daily challenges of people with disabilities.
+Every competition needs a judges panel.
+We would like you to meet ours so all participants will know what these three diverse people are looking for in a winning...

 There are the instructors and their students from technical colleges and undergraduate programs across BC, representing a wide variety of disciplines including biomedical engineering, architecture, and design.